24 API Reference

 [pose path opts]

 Save a plot to a file.
-Format resolution, in precedence order: 1. :format in the pose’s :opts (or the 3-arity opts map) wins.
-2. Otherwise inferred from the path extension (.svg -> :svg, .png -> :bufimg).
-3. Default :svg.
+Format resolution, in precedence order: 1. :format in the 3-arity opts map wins (must be :svg or :png).
+2. :format on the pose’s :opts (:svg or :png; legacy :bufimg is translated to :png).
+3. Otherwise inferred from the path extension (.svg -> :svg, .png -> :png).
+4. Default :svg.

 When the resolved format and the path extension disagree, prints a warning – the file still gets the bytes the resolved format produces, but the extension is misleading.